 When investigative journalist Anna Politkovskaya was murdered in front of her Moscow building on October 7, 2006, I was shocked.
 I had read her work, discussed her in classes, and was even familiar with the street where she lived.
 However, discussions of the crime with Russian students and friends usually required me to explain what her work was about and why people in the West found her criticism of the war in Chechnya so compelling.
 Dozens of other Russian journalists and political activists have been murdered over the last decade, but the murder of Nemtsov is different.

-When I came upon the news of Nemtsov’s murder two Friday nights ago, I immediately handed the iPad to my wife and her jaw dropped.
-That Saturday morning there was pervasive shock — on Russian social media and in the state-run and independent media — because everyone knew Nemtsov.
-His political career in the 1990s included a post as Deputy Prime Minister in 1998 under Boris Yeltsin, and before that as Governor of the Nizhny Novgorod where he led agricultural and economic reforms.
+When I came upon the news of Nemtsov’s murder two Friday nights ago, I immediately handed the iPad to my wife, and her jaw dropped.
+That Saturday morning, there was a pervasive shock — on Russian social media and in the state-run and independent media — because everyone knew Nemtsov.
+His political career in the 1990s included a post as Deputy Prime Minister in 1998 under Boris Yeltsin, and, before that, as Governor of the Nizhny Novgorod where he led agricultural and economic reforms.
 However, his liberalism often clashed with the former communist party members who made up much of the Russian government.
 More importantly, as corruption blossomed in the new Russian economy, he relentlessly attacked the perpetrators.
-His political career imploded because his idealism and activism had no place in the status-quo Vladimir Putin created between society, the oligarchs and the state after 2000.
+His political career imploded because his idealism and activism had no place in the status quo Vladimir Putin created between society, the oligarchs and the state after 2000.

 This is another reason why the murder shocked many Russians.
 Many people were perfectly happy to leave behind the idealistic politics and the mobster-political violence of the 1990s for Vladimir Putin’s Russia, which brought relative economic stability after the “wild” 1990s, even if it certainly did not ensure democracy.
 The fear of losing pensions or homes, as often happened in the 1990s, was and is much greater than the fear of authoritarian government.
 When Russian TV airs iconic 1990s mob movies such as Aleksei Balabanov’s Brother, people acknowledge the film’s greatness, but they are relieved that period of Russian history is behind them.